Michaia/alx-system_engineering-devops/0x00_shell_basics/README.md

-Prints the absolute pathname of the currect work
+Prints the absolute pathname of the currect working directory.\n

-ing directory